 2.4a How is access to the PII determined?

 The system utilizes SSOi for authorization of users.
-Access to the system is restricted to authorized VA Medical Center personnel who already have access to the underlying data and are requesting access via LCSPv2.
+Access to the system is restricted to authorized VA Medical Center personnel.

 2.4b Are criteria, procedures, controls, and responsibilities regarding access documented?